CoLRev-Environment/colrev/docs/source/guides/manual/2_operations.rst

 - retrieve DOI identifier and metadata from online repositories (e.g., crossref, semantic scholar, DBLP, open library )
 - heuristic metadata improvements

+.. state that prep may take longer to avoid frequent API calls (service unavailability)

 After completion, it creates new local IDs for records that were processed

 Operating assumptions and principles: